vidushi-25/vidushi-25/README.md

 - 👋 Hi, I’m @vidushi-25
-- 👀 I’m interested in creating Dashboards through Data Analysis
+- 👀 I’m interested in cleaning and analyzing data and creating Dashboards through Data Analysis
-- 🌱 I’m currently learning Advanced Excel and SQL
+- 🌱 I’m currently learning Advanced Excel, SQL, Python and Tableau
 - 💞️ I’m looking to collaborate on Data Analysis Projects
 - 📫 You can connect with me at vidushibansal2511@gmail.com